elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/visitor-pattern.md

   </summary>
   <div>
   <div>
-      <strong>Interview Response:</strong> The JavaScript Visitor Pattern should be used when you have a complex object structure and need to add new operations without modifying the object classes, or when you need to separate concerns.
+      <strong>Interview Response:</strong> The Visitor Pattern is useful when you need to perform operations across a disparate set of objects.
+It promotes loose coupling and easier addition of operations.
     </div>
     <br />
     <div>
-      <strong>Technical Response:</strong> We can use the visitor pattern when:
+      <strong>Technical Response:</strong> The JavaScript Visitor Pattern should be used when you have a complex object structure and need to add new operations without modifying the object classes, or when you need to separate concerns.<br/><br/><strong>We can use the visitor pattern when:</strong>
     </div>
     <br />
     <div></div>